brianhill/mathematical-analysis/index.md

 ## Preliminary Syllabus

-* [Preliminary Syllabus](./MathematicalAnalysisSyllabus.pdf) containing essentially the same information as is on these web pages.
+* A [Preliminary Syllabus](./MathematicalAnalysisSyllabus.pdf) containing essentially the same information as is on this web page.

 ## Required Text